MicroEJ/docs/ApplicationDeveloperGuide/debug.rst

       Add-On Library Sources Location

-In MicroEJ SDK, sources are automatically connected to Eclipse JDT when the new Add-On Library is added as a :ref:`module dependency <mmm_module_dependencies>`.
+In the SDK, sources are automatically connected to Eclipse JDT when the new Add-On Library is added as a :ref:`module dependency <mmm_module_dependencies>`.

 On any Java element (type, method, field), press ``F3`` or ``CTRL-Click`` to open the implementation: